 On the West Coast, you can choose your level of adventure: is it a gentle guided tour through a magical underground world, or a self-propelled epic backcountry mission?
 Or perhaps it’s trying some wild foods in an even wilder setting?

-Whatever your appetite for adventure, here are ten ways to switch off, get outside, and enjoy the West Coast’s vast natural playground.
+Whatever your appetite for adventure, here are 10 ways to switch off, get outside, and enjoy the West Coast’s vast natural playground.

 Short on time?
 What the 18-km Copland Track lacks in distance, it makes up for in scenery.
 This popular trail shows off Westland’s spectacular forest, river and mountains, with natural hot pools at Welcome Flat an added attraction.

 More into a milder multi-day mission?
-Try the four-day West Coast Wilderness Trail, where you will wind through ancient rainforests, along glacial rivers and beside rugged coastline.
+Try the four-day West Coast Wilderness Trail, where you will wind through ancient rainforests, along rocky river banks and beside rugged coastline.
 Small towns and heritage sites offer a chance to delve deep into the region’s fascinating history.
 Do the whole thing, or dip in for a day-ride.